Marketing Funnel KPIs for Each Stage + How to Track Them

 What are the key marketing funnel metrics and KPIs to measure success?

-Are you looking for metrics to measure to check whether you are attracting your target market?
+Are you looking for metrics to check whether you are attracting your target market?

 Ad clicks

-Your ads won’t be effective if it’s not relevant to your target audience.
-When they use the ad, your brand message should resonate with them and help them see how your product can be worth their money.
+Your ads won’t be effective if they’re not relevant to your target audience.
+Ads should resonate with potential customers and help them see how your product is worth their money.

 The number of ad clicks lets you see how many users are interested in the ads, thus helping you improve your awareness strategy.